Updated: April 24, 2026

 Five Budget Hacks That Require Zero Ongoing Effort

 With the automation foundation in place, five additional habits compound the results without adding meaningful ongoing work.
+Each is a one-time decision or a recurring scheduled action rather than a daily behavioral requirement.

-The Buffer Week: One Additional Structural Protection
+The Buffer Week: One Structural Protection Most People Skip

 When Life Disrupts the System